Gustav Rödel: Western Front

 On 6 June 1944 Operation Overlord and the D-Day landings began.
 Rödel was ordered to relocate to France immediately and he arrived at Champfleury, 60 miles (95 km) southeast of Paris late on 6 June.
 I., III., and IV.
 Gruppen were now pitted against the weight of Anglo-American air power.
 In the battles that followed the units sustained 130 casualties, roughly two-thirds of them killed in action as the Germans retreated from France and across Belgium.
 The Geschwader claimed slightly more victories than losses but could not replace their men and machines as opposed to their enemy.
 Reichsmarschall Hermann Göring tried to address the loss of experienced pilots by ordering the Geschwaderkommodore not to fly unless the size of the formation he was leading surpassed 45.
 It likely cost Rödel the chance to pass the 100-mark but also improved his chances of survival.

 Rödel claimed four victories over Normandy.
-On 29 June 1944, in the middle of Operation Epsom and Martlet, Rödel led his command flight into battle over Evreux against P-47 fighter-bombers.
+On 29 June 1944, in the middle of Operation Epsom and Martlet, Rödel led his command flight into battle over Évreux against P-47 fighter-bombers.
 On 5 July 1944 he claimed a P-38 for his 98th and final air victory.
 This was also the last of the 82 claims submitted by the Geschwaderstab in World War II.
 Rödel accounted for 28 of these 82 enemy aircraft.

 Rödel's pilots were now fighting a different war at lower-level with Allied fighters and fighter bombers.
-On 12 June Gruppenkommandeur Otto Meyer led IV Gruppe claimed nine P-47s west of Évreux with Meyer claiming three, at a cost of one killed and five wounded.
+On 12 June Gruppenkommandeur Otto Meyer led IV.
+Gruppe claimed nine P-47s west of Évreux with Meyer claiming three, at a cost of one killed and five wounded.
 On 14 June Heinrich Bartels, who was an established fighter leader four as the unit claimed eight P-47s and a pair of B-17s without loss.
 It was not long before experienced pilots were lost.
 Meyer was killed over Caen on 12 July.
 Within two weeks of Meyer's loss his command had been reduced to nine Bf 109s and was withdrawn in mid-August.
 In mid-July III.
 Gruppe was withdrawn.
+On 1 August, Rödel was promoted to Oberst (colonel) making him the youngest living Oberst of the Wehrmacht at the time.